 Impact on stakeholders Option 1 (no policy changes) n.a.
-Option 2 Alignment with the Basel rules (-) Banks using standardised approach for SME exposures would be worse off.
+Option 2 Alignment with the Basel rules average the cha among individua Standardised Ap exposures to SM () Banks usi nge is only 0.16% al banks.
+The effe oproach, which is IE loans from the gs-based approach for SME exposures would be worse off.
 While on average the change is only 0.16% difference in the capital ratios, there is a high variation among individual banks.
-The effect could be partially offset by the new Basel Standardised Approach, which is currently being revised, as BCBS intends to reduce exposures to SME loans from the 100% to 85%. () Banks using internal ratings-based approach for SME exposures would be worse off.
-While on average the change is only 0.16% difference in the capital ratios, there is a high variation among individual banks.
-Moreover, currently BCBS does not foresee any change to the internal ratings-based approach. (-/≈) Companies and households might be affected by the additional funding constraints by banks, particularly from the most capital constraint banks. (≈) Some regulators/supervisors might see the benefit of aligning risk weight calibration with the Basel rules, while others might be concerned by moving back to Basel rules which could go against the evidence seen on the actual riskiness of SME loans in the EU.
-Option 3 Introducing additional capital reduction for SME exposures above €1.5 million (+) Banks using SA and IRBA.
-Both banks using SA and IRBA would be better off as they would obtain additional capital relief and thus would have incentives to provide more financing to the economy and, in particular, SMEs. (+/≈)Companies and households.
+Moreover, currently BCBS does not foresee any change to the internal ratings-based approach. $(-/\approx)$ Companies and households might be affected by the additional funding constraints by banks, particularly from the most capital constraint banks. (≈) Some regulators /supervisors might see the benefit of aligning risk weight calibration with the Basel rules, while others might be concerned by moving back to Basel rules which could go against the evidence seen on the actual riskiness of SME loans in the EU.
+Option 3 Introducing additional capital they would obta in additional cap Both banks using SA and IRBA would be better off as ital relief and thus would have incentives to provide and, in particular, SMEs. reduction for SME exposures above €1.5 million $(+/\approx)$ Companies and households.
 They might benefit, in terms of both volume and price, from increased incentives for banks, particularly the most capital-constraint banks, to provide additional financing of the economy, (≈) Some regulators/supervisors might be concerned by moving back to Basel rules which could go against the evidence seen on the actual riskiness of SME loans in the EU, while others might see the benefit of aligning risk weight calibration with the Basel rules.